 Since the beginning of the response, 67,650 people, including nearly 37,300 women and at least 13,200 girls, benefitted from protection services.
-Gender-based violence (GBV) partners continued to distribute women and girls' dignity kits -5.400 in the month of November - while raising awareness on available MHPSS, GBV support, and prevention of sexual exploitation and abuse services.
+Gender-based violence (GBV) partners continued to distribute women and girls' dignity kits - 5,400 in the month of November - while raising awareness on available MHPSS, GBV support, and prevention of sexual exploitation and abuse services.

-of people reached through protection and GBV outreach, and risk mitigation activities of people benefitting from information sessions, awareness sessions and individual consultations on how to access services (excl. legal services)
+of people reached through protection and GBV outreach, and risk mitigation activities of people reached through GBV services of people benefitting from information sessions, awareness sessions and individual consultations on how to access services (excl. legal services)